ENGLISH AS A SECOND LANGUAGE STUDIES CERTIFICATE

 There is no application or enrollment procedure.
-You simply need to take the five ESL Studies Certificate courses while at FAU.
+You simply need to take the five ESL Studies Certificate courses.
 Please work together with an FAU advisor to ensure that the Certificate courses are part of your Plan of Study.
-For undergraduate advising, we recommend that you contact Anna Anoufrieva at firstname.lastname@example.org.
-For graduate advising, please contact Dr. Nancy Poulson (LLCL Graduate Director) at email@example.com.
+For undergraduate advising, we recommend that you contact Anna Anoufrieva (Arts & Letters Academic Advising) at firstname.lastname@example.org.
+For graduate advising, please contact Dr. Frederic Conrod (LLCL Graduate Director) at email@example.com.

 How do I receive the certificate when I am done?

 After you complete the required courses, you will need to add the Certificate on your application for degree and certificates (choose 'ESLU' for the undergraduate level or 'ESLG' for the graduate level).
 You can submit the application in your final semester at FAU together with your application for graduation or in the semester when you are taking the final 5th course toward the Certificate.
 Complete all parts of the application, click 'Print PDF' at the bottom of the form, sign your name in the 'Student Signature' field, and submit the print-out to your advisor (if you are an undergraduate student) or directly to the LLCL Department in CU-97, Suite 232 (if you are a graduate or a non-degree student).
 Please keep in mind the deadline for submitting graduation paperwork.
 Once approved, completion of the ESL Studies Certificate will be marked on your final FAU transcript.
 A paper copy of the certificate can be picked up in person or mailed to you.
 You will be notified via email when the Certificate is ready for pick up/mailing.